-A 51-year-old man was referred to our clinic due to six-month long progressive blurring of vision in both eyes.
-He had a history of hypertension, with no family history of diabetes, glaucoma and RP.
-He reported he was an ex-smoker.
-The patient underwent complete ophthalmological examination at baseline including visual acuity assessment (measured by Snellen chart), applanation tonometry, and slit lamp examination, indirect ophthalmoscopy with 90D lens and immunological and biochemical investigation.
+A 51-year-old gentleman was referred to our Clinic due to progressive blurring of vision in his both eyes of six months duration.
+He had a history of hypertension, with no family history of diabetes, glaucoma and retinitis pigmentosa (RP).
+He reported he was an exsmoker.
+The patient underwent complete ophthalmological examination at baseline including visual acuity assessment (measured by Snellen chart), applanation tonometry, slit lamp examination, indirect ophthalmoscopy with 90D lens and imunological and biochemical investigation.